See the course info page for answers to all of the basic questions about the event (who, what, where, when, how, why, etc.).

 Watch for spectators.
 Memorial Park will remain open to the public during this event, so be on the lookout for wayward bystanders, spectators, park goers, dogs, toddlers, and runners who may enter the street without looking.

 Be careful near the mount/dismount zones.
-Watch for bikers entering and exiting the course near the mount and dismount zones (near the entrance to the pool).
+Watch for bikers entering and exiting the course near the mount and dismount zones (on Portland Ave. near Pomona).
 Continuing cyclists keep to the left and when finishing your final (11th) lap, slow way down and move to the right side of the road when approaching the dismount zone.

 Question: Any tips for counting my laps on the bike course?